By James Eliot, Markets & Finance Editor

 Top Tools and Solutions

 Firms interested in integrating trading bridge data can choose from a variety of tools designed for different needs and budgets.
-Here are some of the notable options:
+Here are some notable options:

 The adoption of these tools reflects a broader move toward data democratization in finance, where access to previously proprietary analytics is becoming vital for success.